scipion-em/docs/docs/user/tutorials/modelBuilding/010-introduction.rst

 The set of successive tasks aimed to get the atomic interpretation of electron density maps is known as model building workflow.
-Main steps of the general workflow are detailed from top to bottom in .
+Main steps of the general workflow are detailed from top to bottom in :numref:`model_building_workflow`.
 Tasks and tools required are highlighted in green (left side).
 Before starting those tasks, a detailed study and recruiting of experimental information of the macromolecule itself and similar specimens is recommended.